GeoffAtHome/genius-hub-home-assistant/README.md

 Here's an integration of Genius Hub (HeatGenius) with Home Assistant (HASS).
 I have reverted to using the non-public API.
 This is because I would prefer to talk directly to the hub which is both faster and available when I have an internet outage.
 This also means, after a firmware update on the hub this component may fail as it did in an earlier version.

-It works for reading the temperature from the Genius Hub.
-Support for switches is included.
-It does not currently support motion, luminance or setting of temperature or changing any setting in the hub.
+Climate supports controling the heatings
+Switch supports controling the switches
+Sensor reports battery, motion, luminance and temperature values from the sensor or batter and temperature values from the TRV valves.

 ## Installation
 ### Adding the Genius Hub Component to Home Assistant
 The **genius.py** files need to be placed in the installation directory of Home Assistant.
 For me this is
 ```
+/custom_components/genius.py
 /custom_components/climate/genius.py
+/custom_components/sensor/genius.py
 /custom_components/switch/genius.py
-/custom_components/genius.py
 ```
 There are instructions to follow on the instructions on the home-assistant website.
 If you need help, let me know.